Calvindd2f/Microsoft-Extractor-Suite/README.md

 - `Disconnect-Azure` - Disconnect from Azure/Entra ID
 - `Disconnect-AzureAZ` - Disconnect from Az module session

+## Performance

+The module has been optimized for handling large datasets (100MB+).
+See [Performance Documentation](docs/PERFORMANCE.md) for details on optimizations and benchmark results.

 ## Related Projects
 To enhance your analysis, consider exploring the [Microsoft-Analyzer-Suite](https://github.com/LETHAL-FORENSICS/Microsoft-Analyzer-Suite) developed by LETHAL FORENSICS.
 This suite offers a collection of PowerShell scripts specifically designed for analyzing Microsoft 365 and Microsoft Entra ID data, which can be extracted using the Microsoft-Extractor-Suite.